In theory, your role as a teacher is to plan and deliver your lessons, and everything will fall into place.

 "Four years later, Critzer is profoundly transformed.
 The school is fully accredited, meeting and exceeding federal, state, and local standards.
 It ranks among the highest academic performing schools in its district, and halfway through this year there have only been two suspensions."

-Positive Action offers a full curriculum package, counselor kits, and school climate kits designed to help teachers, students, and school leaders to implement positive behavior management systems.
+Positive Action offers a full curriculum package for pre-kindergarten, elementary, middle school, and high school, designed to help teachers, students, and administrators to implement positive behavior management systems.

 For a comprehensive turnaround of your school, contact Positive Action today.